metatensor/metatrain/docs/src/concepts/fine-tuning.rst

        forces:
          key: forces

 When using the finetuned model in simulation engines the default target name expected by the ``metatomic`` package in order to use the model in ASE and LAMMPS calculations is ``energy``.
 When loading the model in ``metatomic`` you have to specify which variant should be used for energy and force prediction.
-You can find an example for how to do this in the tutorial :ref:`Fine-tuning <fine-tuning-example>` and more in the `metatomic documentation`_.
+You can find an example for how to do this in the tutorial
+(see :ref:`sphx_glr_generated_examples_0-beginner_02-fine-tuning.py`) and more in the `metatomic documentation`_.

 .. _metatomic documentation: https://docs.metatensor.org/metatomic/latest/engines/index.html